-Thursday, April 22 is Earth Day!
-We’re marking the day with a list of great activities and interesting facts to help celebrate Earth Day in Saskatchewan.
+We’re celebrating Saskatchewan's landscape with a list of great activities and interesting facts.
 The diverse landscapes across our province create unique ecosystems, filled with colourful flora and fauna—read on to learn how you can help and enjoy the natural wonder of the place we call home.

 Planting for Pollinators and Biodiversity

 As the snow melts (again), Saskatchewan is gearing up for another season of gardening.
 Bees and birds play an important role in pollination and healthy ecosystems.
 This year, consider how you can incorporate pollinator-friendly plants into your yard.

 Bees rely on nectar and pollen for food and we rely on them to pollinate crops and gardens.
 Assist these fuzzy buzzers with plants such as coneflower, bergamot, verbena, snapdragon, aster, salvia, columbine and alyssum.
 They also love herbs like oregano, thyme, lavender, borage and rosemary, and flowering bushes and trees, such as honeysuckle, lilac, Saskatoon berry, apples and pears.
 Think about adding a ‘bee bath’—a shallow spot with clean water—for bees (and butterflies!) to safely get a drink.
 A shallow dish with a few rocks in the water works great.